 Ferrel cats ran rampant over the land killing birds, and invasive species spread uncontrollably.
 In the case of Lanai, pineapples were grown on nearly every inch of cultivatable land leaving black plastic embedded in the soil.
 Needless to say, this trend didn’t bode well for wildlife or native forests of Lanai.

 It isn’t well known, but the beautiful island of Lanai does not receive a lot of rainfall throughout the year.
 Instead, it relies on fog drip in the highlands.
 Native plants capture the dew from the low hanging clouds and the water seeps through the soil into the watershed below.

-Especially when Lanai has two golf courses to water and keep green while the rest of the island works on conserving and praying for rain.
-(Here we go again, Man creating problems for Mother Nature any way that it can.)
+Especially when Lanai has two golf courses to water and to keep green while the rest of the island works on conserving and praying for rain.
+Here we go again, man creating problems for Mother Nature in any way that it can.

 We met Christine downtown in Lanai City to take a drive up Munro Trail to check out the work they’ve been doing to bring back the native flora and fauna of the island.
-Christine was just like here daughter Charity who we met a few days earlier at the Lanai Cultural Centre – Bubbly, friendly and always smiling.
+Christine was just like her daughter Charity who we met a few days earlier at the Lanai Cultural Centre – Bubbly, friendly and always smiling.

-We were excited to check out some different parts of the island that are for the most part, off limits to tourists due to the road conditions.
+We were excited to check out some different parts of the island that are, for the most part, off-limits to tourists due to the road conditions.
 We actually managed to get ourselves stuck during the tour, and Christine had to call one of her guys to drive up the mountain to give us a tow.

 It was quite muddy up there and even a rugged 4X4 truck couldn’t make it through the deep sludge.
 While attempting to turn around, we quickly sunk into the deep mud and showed no sign of getting out of there.
 No problem though, we were stuck in Paradise.
-With stunning views of neighbouring islands Molokei and Maui, we had a Panoramic view of the entire island.
+With stunning views of neighboring islands Molokai and Maui, we had a Panoramic view of the entire island.

 The program’s efforts are paying off and they have managed through various efforts to control the invasive species and bring back the native plants to a healthy level.
 It is promising to drive up to the fog line and see just how green and lush the island is.

-A group of residents from the island took it upon themselves to round up the ferrel cats and create a sanctuary for them.
-It is helping Lanai’s eco-system and giving the cats a loving and safe place to live.
+A group of residents from the island took it upon themselves to round up the feral cats and create a sanctuary for them.
+It is helping Lanai’s ecosystem and giving the cats a loving and safe place to live.
 Between the humane reduction of the bird’s main predator and the reintroduction of native forest, the birds numbers are holding steady.